shambhavi04august-hub/-Data-Analytics-Portfolio/README.md

-# -Data-Analytics-Portfolio
+# 📊 Data Analytics Portfolio

+## 📌 Overview

-This repository showcases a collection of data analytics projects demonstrating my ability to analyze datasets, build dashboards, and generate insights for data-driven decision-making.
-It highlights my proficiency in Microsoft Excel, Power BI, and SQL, along with skills in data cleaning, transformation, and visualization.
+This repository contains a collection of data analytics projects that demonstrate my ability to analyze datasets, develop dashboards, and generate actionable insights for data-driven decision-making.
+The work reflects practical applications of analytics in solving real-world problems.

+## 🎯 Objectives

+* Analyze and interpret data to identify trends and patterns
+* Create interactive dashboards for effective data visualization
+* Apply data-driven approaches to support decision-making
+* Present insights in a clear and structured manner

+## 🛠 Tools & Technologies

+* Microsoft Excel
+* Power BI
+* SQL

+## 📂 Projects

+This portfolio includes multiple projects covering:

+* Data cleaning and preprocessing
+* Exploratory Data Analysis (EDA)
+* Dashboard development
+* Business performance analysis

+Each project includes a brief description, tools used, and key insights.

+## 📈 Skills Demonstrated

+* Data Cleaning & Transformation
+* Data Analysis & Interpretation
+* Data Visualization
+* Dashboard Development
+* Insight Generation

+## 🚀 Highlights

+* Focus on real-world problem solving
+* Strong emphasis on visualization and storytelling
+* Structured and clear presentation of results

+## 👩‍💻 About Me

+I am a professional with a background in Logistics and Supply Chain Management (LSCM), as well as experience in the pharmaceutical and healthcare sectors.
+Alongside this, I have developed strong data analysis skills, enabling me to interpret data and generate insights that support operational efficiency and informed decision-making.

+## 🔗 Usage

+Each project is linked within this repository.
+Click on the project links to explore detailed analysis, dashboards, and findings.